pchaudhary12/SQL-Project/README.md

 order by min(total_products) desc limit 3
 )
-Answer:

-Product categories of products ordered from visitors in each city and country Alt text

-finding top 3 orders with highest volume ordered in each city and country Alt text

-finding top 3 orders with lowest volume ordered in each city and country Alt text

-Unioning columns from both the results that shows top 3 most and least popular orders placed by volume in each city and country
-Alt text

 Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?